You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Overview of the gambling industry in Japan

-Japan has one of the strongest economies in the world and its people are reputed for their love of gambling and betting, which attracts many operators to the Japanese market.
+Japan has one of the strongest economies in the world and its people are reputed for their love of gambling and betting, which attracts many operators to Japan’s online gambling market.

 Just how big is the Japanese gambling market?

-According to IMARC Group, a market research firm, the online gambling market was valued at approximately $6.7 billion in 2021 and is expected to reach $10.1 billion by 2027, at an average annual growth rate of 6.95%.
+According to IMARC Group, a market research firm, the online gambling market was valued at approximately $4.5 billion in 2025, and is expected to reach $9.44 billion by 2030.
 These numbers include both online casino and online sports betting.

-For a quick idea of Japan’s love of gambling, look at the country’s famous (and beloved) pachinko machines.
+For a quick overview of Japan’s gambling industry and the local love of gambling, look at the country’s famous (and beloved) pachinko machines.
 The game is similar to pinball and runs more slowly than slots, but the winnings are items such as chocolate or cigarettes (so, technically, it's not gambling).
 The Japanese pachinko industry generates revenues of about $200 billion a year.

 Pachinko lets Japanese players scratch a gambling itch without breaking the law: players often receive prizes instead of money, but the prizes can be converted into cash at kiosks around the corner from the pachinko parlor.

-Apart from pachinko, Japan’s gambling market is very limited.
+If we talk about Japan’s gambling trends 2025, apart from pachinko, Japan’s gambling market is very limited.
 The only legal options are lotteries and betting on horse, bike, motorcycle and powerboat races, all organized by the national monopoly.
-Land-based casinos are currently prohibited, but legislation is expected to change in the coming years to allow for casinos.
+Land-based casinos are currently prohibited, but legislation is expected to change in the coming years to allow for casinos in integrated resorts.

 Because of the limited legal opportunities for gambling in Japan, there remains a huge unsatisfied demand.
 As is often the case, illicit gambling rings abound, but Japan stands out in terms of scale.
 The online gray market is huge, with affiliates directing waves of players to offshore platforms that welcome tens of millions of visitors monthly.
 Japanese players spend about $40 billion each year on foreign sportsbooks, most often betting on soccer and baseball.

+Are casinos legal in Japan?
 In 2016, Japan passed a bill that provided for the legalization of gambling in the country.
 This decision was made with the intention of attracting foreign players, thereby replenishing the country's budget.
+However, at the moment, there is no gambling license in Japan that operators can apply for.

 Japan players’ game preferences